Shadow mapping: Light space coordinates

-In order to test a point against the depth map, its position in the scene coordinates must be transformed into the equivalent position as seen by the light.
+To test a point against the depth map, its position in the scene coordinates must be transformed into the equivalent position as seen by the light.
 This is accomplished by a matrix multiplication.
 The location of the object on the screen is determined by the usual coordinate transformation, but a second set of coordinates must be generated to locate the object in light space.

-The matrix used to transform the world coordinates into the light's viewing coordinates is the same as the one used to render the shadow map in the first step (under OpenGL this is the product of the modelview and projection matrices).
+The matrix used to transform the world coordinates into the light's viewing coordinates is the same as the one used to render the shadow map in the first step (under OpenGL this is the product of the model, view and projection matrices).
 This will produce a set of homogeneous coordinates that need a perspective division (see 3D projection) to become normalized device coordinates, in which each component (x, y, or z) falls between −1 and 1 (if it is visible from the light view).
 Many implementations (such as OpenGL and Direct3D) require an additional scale and bias matrix multiplication to map those −1 to 1 values to 0 to 1, which are more usual coordinates for depth map (texture map) lookup.
 This scaling can be done before the perspective division, and is easily folded into the previous transformation calculation by multiplying that matrix with the following:

 If done with a shader, or other graphics hardware extension, this transformation is usually applied at the vertex level, and the generated value is interpolated between other vertices and passed to the fragment level.